ninya9k/anonstream/README.md

 ### Stop streaming

 To stop streaming, stop FFmpeg and delete all the files in `stream/`.
 To start streaming again just run `stream.sh`.

+If you restart Flask, the chat will be cleared, you'll have to log in again, and everyone else will have to do the captcha again.